Posterno/posterno/readme.txt

 = Built with developers in mind =

 Developers have access to a large collection of actions and filters ready to be used to customize and extend Posterno.
 The integrated templating system that allows developers to easily customize all the templates of the plugin.

-A developers specific documentation will be available soon with more information.

 = Support =